Residential - Multi-Unit

 57-61 Archer Street, Chatswood, Sydney

-Preparation of architectural and urban design documentation to support a Planning Proposal submission for a proposed development at 57 - 61 Archer Street, Chatswood.
-The development is located within walking distance of Chatswood’s major transport interchange and is to provide:
+Preparation of architectural and urban design documentation to support a Planning Proposal submission for a proposed development at 57 - 61 Archer Street, Chatswood incorporating three residential towers on two storey podiums.
+The development was designed to include:

 Retail / commercial uses at ground level.

 A permeable interface with the surrounding public realm and a high degree of connectivity with surrounding roads providing improved pedestrian linkages between existing residential areas and the Chatswood CBD.

-An activated interface with the existing heritage building located on Albert Avenue.
+An activated interface with existing heritage building located on Albert Avenue.

 An urban plaza for use by local residents and the wider community.